 - Sprained Joints – Muscles, ligaments, and tendons are often hyperextended during an unexpected fall.

-- Broken Bones – Five percent of slip and falls involve broken bones and are the leading cause of hip fractures in seniors.
+- Broken Bones – Five percent of slips and falls involve broken bones and are the leading cause of hip fractures in seniors.

 - Head Trauma – Although concussions are a common sports injury, most head trauma is caused by an accidental fall.